 The Company accounts for its investments in accordance with ASC 320-10-25, "Accounting for Certain Investments in Debt and Equity Securities."
-Investment securities at June 30, 2014 and June 30, 2013 consist of certificates of deposit and municipal bonds.
+Investment securities at June 30, 2015 and June 30, 2014 consist of certificates of deposit and municipal bonds.
 The Company classifies investment securities as available-for-sale.
 Unrealized holding gains and losses, net of related tax effect, on available-for-sale securities are excluded from earnings and are reported as a separate component of stockholders' equity until realized.
 Realized gains and losses for securities classified as available-for-sale are included in earnings and are determined using the specific identification method.
 Interest income is recognized when earned.
-Fair values are based on quoted market prices available as of the balance sheet date.
+Fair values are based on quoted market prices available as of the balance sheet date, and are therefore considered a Level 1 valuation.